-Salicylic Acid Peel Benefits
+The Benefits of Salicylic Acid Peel Treatment

 - Removes the dead skin cells from the skin’s surface

-- Reduces the appearance of dullness
+- Reduces the skin dullness

 - Exfoliates the sun damaged skin